lushbysoni/blog/_posts/2020-09-19-bye-bye-dullhow-to-glow-up-.md

 &nbsp;Sugar is added to this recipe as another exfoliating agent that will further aid in the elimination of dead skin cells.&nbsp;

-Coconut/olive oil will act as a moisturizer keep your skin soft and moisturized even as you exfoliate it ill leave your skin soft and supple.
+Coconut/olive oil will act as a moisturizer to keep your skin soft and moisturized even as you exfoliate it will leave your skin soft and supple.

 This recipe is easy to make and extra batches can be made and stored in the fridge for up to two weeks for future use.
 If used regularly, you will definitely notice a difference in the texture and clarity of your skin.&nbsp;